 ABO file format

 ABO Builder writes binary .abo files for Managlyph.
-The package supports legacy v0 files and the newer v1 ABOF container format.
+The package supports legacy v0 files and the newer ABOF container formats (v1 and v2).

 Overview